iNavFlight/inav/docs/Settings.md

 ### inav_allow_dead_reckoning

-Defines if inav will dead-reckon over short GPS outages.
+Defines if INAV will dead-reckon over short GPS outages.
 May also be useful for indoors OPFLOW navigation

 | Default | Min | Max |
 | --- | --- | --- |